factset/enterprise-sdk-utils-java/README.md

 * Accepts a `Configuration` instance that contains information about the OAuth 2.0 client, including the client ID and private key.
 * Performs authentication with FactSet's OAuth 2.0 authorization server and retrieves an access token.
 * Caches the access token for reuse and requests a new access token as needed when one expires.
-  * In order for this to work correctly, the helper class instance should be reused in the production environment.
+  * In order for this to work correctly, the helper class instance should be reused in production environments.

 #### Configuration